tomiy/better-battlerite-queue/README.md

 ## Usage

-The bot auto-syncs guilds, channels, roles & members between discord servers and the internal db to ensure minimal required setup: just add it to the server and launch the queue!
+The bot auto-syncs guilds, channels, roles & members between discord servers and the internal db to ensure minimal required setup.

 A `Bot Moderator` role will be created automatically.
 The bot recognizes this role as authorized for admin commands.

-Bot Moderators will need to `/launch` the queue whenever the bot (re)starts to create the queue options.
+Moderators will need to create game modes for one of the supported games before matches or queues can be made.

 Players will need to `/register` with an in game username and enable at least one region to queue.

 Players can edit their `/profile` at any time.

-During the draft, team captains can choose a champions to pick or ban from the lists available through the category buttons.
+During the draft, team captains can choose players, terrains or characters to pick or ban from the lists available.

-During the team's turn, if the captain is unresponsive, other team members may claim the captain role after a 1 minute timeout.
+During the team's turn, if the captain is unresponsive, other team members may claim the captain role after a 1-minute timeout.

-After the draft, players may report the match's outcome by voting for the option with the buttons provided.
+After the draft, players may report the match's outcome by voting for the option from the list provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>